-Common GIS applications for industry professionals are software platforms like ArcGIS and QGIS; companies like Tableau are even gaining traction in the GIS world with new mapping capabilities.
+Common GIS applications for industry professionals are software platforms like ArcGIS and QGIS; companies like Tableau are even gaining traction in this arena with new mapping capabilities.
 For everyday use, many people are already familiar with GIS without even realizing it.
 Resources like Google Maps, Apple Maps, and the old school Mapquest visualizes spatial data without requiring end-users to be highly trained in mapping and analysis.

 Another reference for GIS includes the term Geographic Information Science, or GIScience.
 While Geographic Information Systems allow us to analyze and visualize spatial data, GIScience is the reason we are able to do this in the first place.
 It is the how behind the what and where.
 The science conceptualizes how to store spatial information, collect data, and analyze it.
 Disciplines like remote sending, surveying, mathematics, programming, and geography all fall within the realm of GIScience.

 In other words, Geographic Information Science (GIScience) is the platform on which the applications of Geographic Information Systems (GIS) are built.

 This is the question at the forefront of GIS, asked by end-users of highly specialized applications like ArcGIS and even those of everyday solutions like Google Maps.
 It allows us to locate geographic places or objects.
 The kicker is that we are able to do this based on multiple approaches.
 For example, you can search for a store based on its name or even the nearest store based on your location.
 Either way, we are finding the location thanks to a specific query.